 A 30-clock-hour experience consisting of planning, teaching, and evaluating a physical education unit for secondary students in an assigned school classroom.
+Co-requisite: EDSC 3653 Pre-requisite: EDUC 3003

 EDSC 3653 Methods/Secondary Physical Education

 An application of skillful movement and physical activities developmentally appropriate for secondary students with emphasis on methods of planning, instructing, assessing and managing positive safe learning environments in physical education and health instructional settings.
 The course is designed to educate teacher candidates on motor development, teaching styles, learning styles, classroom management, legislation, physical education issues. curriculum planning, unit plans, assessments, etc. Teacher candidates are assessed in the Fitnessgram to show that they have continued to maintain their healthy lifestyle by passing the fitness assessment.